-According to one study, 89% of retailers found it challenging to manage the vast amount of data associated with their omnichannel marketing strategies.
-Today’s culture is one where many people freely give their information when signing up for newsletters, ordering products online or entering contests.
-That reality could make it difficult to use data effectively.
+Today’s culture is where many people freely give their information when signing up for newsletters, ordering products online, or entering contests.
+That reality could make it challenging to use data effectively.
+According to one study, 89% of retailers found managing the vast amount of data associated with their omnichannel marketing strategies challenging.

 Whereas marketers may use data for several reasons — such as to research the target audience, determine the most popular products and uncover new needs to meet — advertisers typically depend on it to check the outcomes of an ad campaign.
-They may set goals at the start, then use data to see how close they get to those ideals.
+They may set goals initially, then use data to see how close they get to those ideals.

 Another common link between marketers and advertisers is that they both work to show the company in an accurate, positive light.
-If a marketing professional appears for a radio interview, they’ll want to have polished answers and an upbeat attitude.
-Before an advertiser posts a Facebook ad, they’ll need to check for spelling, grammar or formatting errors.
+If a marketing professional appears for a radio interview, they’ll want polished answers and an upbeat attitude.
+Before advertiser posts a Facebook ad, they’ll need to check for spelling, grammar, or formatting errors.

 When Might Marketing and Advertising Teams Work Together?

-Some analysts point out that — in this digital-driven era — there is an increasingly blurred line between the marketing and advertising groups at a company.
-That makes sense, especially since many digital channels have combinations of educational and purely promotional content.
-Marketing teams may also collaborate with advertisers to meet certain needs.
+Some analysts point out that — in this digital-driven era — there is an increasingly blurred line between a company’s marketing and advertising groups.
+That makes sense, especially since many digital channels have educational and purely promotional content combinations.
+Marketing teams may also collaborate with advertisers to meet specific needs.

 Consider a situation where a marketing leader identifies that millennials and Gen Z make up less than 1% of the total sales at a company that sells meal kits.
 They might come to the advertising team to discuss ways to increase that percentage by a certain amount in a specified timeframe.
 The professionals in that group could recommend running a combination of video and photo ads on Instagram to show the audience the fresh ingredients and simplicity of making dinner.

-The need to help a company through a major change may also bring marketing and advertising teams together.
-For example, several well-known food brands — including Cream of Wheat, Uncle Ben’s and Aunt Jemima — announced they would change or at least revisit product imagery due to its promotion of racial stereotypes.
+The need to help a company through a significant change may also bring marketing and advertising teams together.
+For example, several well-known food brands — including Cream of Wheat, Uncle Ben’s, and Aunt Jemima — announced they would change or at least revisit product imagery due to its promotion of racial stereotypes.

 In that case, marketing professionals might write press releases and blog posts to introduce a new brand or packaging design.
 Those help people realize that although the items look different, they’re the same ones people know and trust.
-Advertisers could simultaneously launch campaigns in print, on TV and via social media to ease the transition and let people know what to look for on store shelves.
+Advertisers could simultaneously launch print, TV, and social media campaigns to ease the transition and let people know what to look for on store shelves.

 The main thing is not to assume the best option is to work with either marketing or advertising professionals.
-You need both because they each play crucial roles in helping a company succeed.
+It would be best if you had both because they each play crucial roles in helping a company succeed.
 The modern marketplace poses continual challenges, and these experts have the tailored and necessary knowledge to help companies stay resilient and competitive.

 What Is the Difference Between Marketing and Advertising?
 Now You Know